teamplanes/graphql-rate-limit/README.md

 #### `message`

 A custom message per field.
 Note you can also use `formatError` to customise the default error message if you don't want to define a single message per rate limited field.

+#### `fieldArrayLength`

+Limit calls to the field, using the length of the array as the number of calls to the field.

 ## Redis Store Usage